-Seated meditation, zazen in Japanese, is the heart of our practice.
-By practicing zazen, we over and over again return to the present moment.
-We do this by returning our attention to sensations of the body – the breath, the body, sounds.
+Seated meditation, zazen in Japanese, is the heart of practice.
+By practicing zazen, you return, over and over again, to the present moment.
+This is accomplished by turning your attention to sensations of the body – the breath, the body, sounds.

 Our minds are often in the future planning for what's next, ruminating on events of the past, or spacing out in fantasy.
-Because the body can only be in the present moment, we use the body as an anchor to bring our awareness over and over again back to our direct experience, setting aside judgement or opinion.
+Because the body can only be in the present moment, the body is used as an anchor to bring awareness again and again back to your direct experience, setting aside judgment or opinion.